2016 Presenter: Author Wendy McClure

 7 pm Friday, October 28 in the Main Library Veterans Room

 Born and raised in Oak Park, Wendy McClure is a woman of many talents.
 As the author of The Wilder Life: My Adventures in the Lost World of Little House on the Prairie, she won the Midwest Booksellers Choice Award for nonfiction in 2011, received a starred review from Publishers Weekly, and was a Barnes & Noble Discover Pick.
 Her 2005 memoir, I’m Not the New Me, was featured in publications such as Time Magazine, USA Today, Elle, and the San Francisco Chronicle.
 Her infamous online collection of vintage Weight Watcher recipe cards and commentary was published in the 2006 humor book The Amazing Mackerel Pudding Plan.
 Since 2004 she has written the pop culture column for BUST Magazine.
-Her work has also appeared in publications such as The New York Times Magazine, Glamour, The Chicago Sun-Times, and on the radio program This American Life.
-She has an MFA in poetry from the Iowa Writer’s Workshop.
+Her work has also appeared in publications such as The New York Times Magazine, Glamour, the Chicago Sun-Times, and on the radio program This American Life.
+She has an MFA in poetry from the Iowa Writers' Workshop.
 Her work in children’s books includes her historical fiction series, Wanderville, and she has edited more than 50 novels and picture books for children as a senior editor at Albert Whitman & Company.
 McClure now lives in Chicago with her husband, Chris.
 Learn more about Wendy McClure.
-The night of the event, refreshments will be served.

 About Barbara Ballinger